 The story of Mark Stibbe

-Mark Stibbe was one of about 100 school boys who were physically and spiritually abused by a senior barrister John Smyth QC.
+Mark Stibbe has written and spoken to the media about his experience of abuse.
+He was one of about 100 school boys who were physically and spiritually abused by a senior barrister John Smyth QC.
 Smyth was a dynamic speaker in conservative Anglican circles in England.
 He was known as a right-hand man of the Christian campaigner and social activist Mary Whitehouse.
 He was actively involved in Christian ministry for children as chairman of the Iwerne Trust, which ran the influential conservative evangelical Iwerne holiday camps for elite private school boys and girls.
 Stibbe was one of the students who boarded at Winchester College and participated in the school’s Christian Forum.

 In December 2017 Stibbe spoke to Cathy Newman of Channel 4 news about his experience of abuse by Smyth in the years 1977 to 1982.
 He had to come to terms with the way Smyth had been protected when his actions were first revealed in 1980 and how survivors have been shamelessly neglected.
 You might ask how intelligent boys could be persuaded by Smyth to believe that God wanted him to beat them savagely with a cane, indeed up to hundreds of strokes in all-day sessions.
 Stibbe said that Smyth talked about ‘being a “spiritual father” to us using spiritual language to appeal to the psychological need we had to feel worthy of love and belonging.’